GEOS-DEV/GEOS/src/docs/sphinx/tutorials/deadOilBottomLayersSPE10/Tutorial.rst

 **Next tutorial**

-In the next tutorial :ref:`TutorialDeadOilEgg`, we learn how to run a a more complex test case based on the Egg model.
+In the next tutorial :ref:`TutorialDeadOilEgg`, we learn how to run a more complex test case based on the Egg model.

 **For more details**

-  - A complete description of the reservoir flow solver is found here :ref:`CompositionalMultiphaseFlow`.
+  - A complete description of the reservoir flow solver is found here: :ref:`CompositionalMultiphaseFlow`.
   - The well solver is description at :ref:`CompositionalMultiphaseWell`.
   - The available constitutive models are listed at :ref:`Constitutive`.